JCHC has a full-service imaging department. We provide routine radiology tests, including:

 A Medical Imaging team specializes in diagnosing and treating disease and injury through the use of medical imaging techniques such as x-rays, computed tomography (CT), magnetic resonance imaging (MRI), and ultrasound.

 At JCHC, we have a full-service Medical Imaging department.
-JCHC offers diagnostic x-ray, fluoroscopy, ultrasound, CAT scans, MRI scans, bone density measurements, vascular studies, biopsies, and digital mammography services.
+JCHC offers diagnostic x-ray, fluoroscopy, ultrasound, CAT scans, MRI scans, bone density measurements, vascular studies, biopsies, and 3D mammography services.

 Our mammography services are accredited by the American College of Radiology and the FDA.
 Our staff includes registered Radiologic, CT, Mammography and Ultrasound technologists.